Understanding Highland Colors & DNA Results

 White = Dh/Dh

 There are separate genes that influence the actual color and those are called Alleles.
+When you submit DNA for color testing, you’ll want test Dilution AND MC1R to get a true understanding of your cows color alleles as well.

-There are three primary Alleles.
+There are three primary Highland color Alleles.

 ED = black influence